Pateros: American colonial era

 Throughout the American colonisation of the Philippines, American soldiers were able to experience the culture and livelihood of the citizens of Pateros, such as eating roast duck meals during wartime and sending postcards of Pateros back to the United States.
 In 1900, Lieutenant Charles Nosler renamed the city of Ive's Landing in Washington State after the town of Pateros in the Philippines.
 The American Pateros in Washington officially became a city on May 1, 1913.

 Province of Rizal and restructurings

 On March 29, 1900, Pateros, then a part of the Province of Manila, was among the towns absorbed by the newly created province of Rizal, by virtue of General Order No. 40, Act No. 137 of the Philippine Commission, promulgated on June 11, 1901.
 On October 12, 1903, Act No. 942 united Pateros with Taguig and Muntinlupa into one municipality under Pateros.
 On November 25, 1903, Muntinlupa was later ceded from Pateros to Biñan, La Laguna through Act No. 1008.
 The remaining municipality was renamed Taguig, and it reabsorbed Muntinlupa on March 22, 1905, through Act No. 1308.

-Executive Order No. 20 dated February 29, 1908, partitioned Pateros from Taguig, and the town regained its status as a independent municipality on January 1, 1909, by Executive Order No. 36.
+Executive Order No. 20 dated February 29, 1908, partitioned Pateros from Taguig, and the town regained its status as an independent municipality on January 1, 1909, by Executive Order No. 36.